Sobhan04/homework/LFSC.md

     ## #   norm.Two_Four_c_rep1 <dbl>, norm.Two_Four_c_rep2 <dbl>,
     ## #   norm.Four_Eight_c_rep1 <dbl>, norm.Four_Eight_c_rep2 <dbl>

-The next step is to create a list column of our data frame.
-So, I did this step by using `nest()` and then I defined a function to calculate a linear regression for each treatment.
+The next step is to create a list column for each group of my data frame.
+So, I did this step by using `nest()` and then I defined a function to calculate a regression model for each group.
 In this step `lm()` function was used.
 Also, to get the slope of the linear model for each treatment I wrote a new function, `get_slope`.